 Figure 5: This CD45 vs Side Scatter dot plot shows events in the CD45+ gate.
 This dot plot permits distinction of several white cell populations typically found in peripheral blood, bone marrow, and lymph node samples, including lymphocytes (Gate Ly, red), monocytes (Gate Mo, green), and granulocytes (Gate Gr, blue).
-The CD45 dim gate covers the area typically occupied by myeloblasts and immature B cells.
+The CD45 dim gate (purple) covers the area typically occupied by myeloblasts and immature B cells.
 Basophils, plasmacytoid dendritic cells, plasma cells and NK cells may also fall in this area.
 By applying different colors to the events comprised by each gate, the various populations may be followed throughout the analysis.
-Blasts are increased.
-The progenitor population (purple) is expanded.
+Note the expanded progenitors in the CD45 dim gate (purple).

 Figure 6: This CD15 vs Side Scatter dot plot shows all viable cells.
 CD15 is expressed on immature and mature granulocytes (blue) from the time of early commitment to myelomonocytic maturation.
-CD15 is also expressed at a lower level on monocytes.
-Progenitors (purple) do not express CD15.
+CD15 is also expressed at a lower level on monocytes (green).
+The expanded progenitors (purple) do not express CD15.

 Figure 7: This CD123 vs Side Scatter dot plot shows all viable cells.
-CD123 is expressed at a high level on basophils and plasmacytoid dendritic cells and at a lower level on CD34 positive myeloid progenitors and monocytes.
-Progenitors (purple) do not express CD123.
+CD123 is expressed at a high level on basophils and plasmacytoid dendritic cells and at a lower level on CD34 positive myeloid progenitors and monocytes (green).
+The expanded progenitors (purple) express intermediate CD123.

 Figure 8: This CD117 vs Side Scatter dot plot shows all viable cells.
 CD117 is expressed variably on CD34 positive myeloid progenitors, early promyelocytes, and early erythroid precursors, and at a high level on mast cells (blue right).
 CD117 is also expressed on subsets of reactive NK cells and neoplastic plasma cells.
-Progenitors (purple) do not express CD117.
+The expanded progenitors (purple) express intermediate CD117.

 Figure 9: This CD13 vs Side Scatter dot plot shows all viable cells.
 CD13 is expressed on maturing granulocytes with variable intensity dependent on maturational stage (blue).
 It is expressed at a variably high level on promyelocytes and a low level on myelocytes with increasing expression as they mature toward granulocytes, where it is expressed at a high level.
-CD13 is expressed at a high level on mature monocytes and a lower level on immature monocytes with variable expression on myeloid progenitors.
-Progenitors (purple) do not express CD13.
+CD13 is expressed at a high level on mature monocytes (green) and a lower level on immature monocytes with variable expression on myeloid progenitors.
+The expanded progenitors (purple) express dim to absent CD13.

 Figure 10: This CD33 vs Side Scatter dot plot shows all viable cells.
-CD33 is expressed at its highest level on immature and mature monocytes, at a slightly lower level on immature granulocytes, and at the lowest level on mature granulocytes (blue).
+CD33 is expressed at its highest level on immature and mature monocytes (green), at a slightly lower level on immature granulocytes (blue), and at the lowest level on mature granulocytes (blue).
 CD33 is also expressed on basophils, a subset of NK cells, and a subset of CD34 positive myeloid progenitors.
-Progenitors (purple) do not express CD33.
+The expanded progenitors (purple) express intermediate to bright CD33.

 Figure 11: This CD34 vs Side Scatter dot plot shows all viable cells.
 CD34 is a marker of early hematopoietic progenitors.
 It is typically expressed on myeloid blasts, immature B and T cells (lymphoblasts).
 CD34-positive blasts typically have low to intermediate side scatter in the CD45 dim gate.
-Progenitors (purple) do not express CD34.
+The expanded progenitors (purple) variably express CD34.

 Figure 12: This CD38 vs Side Scatter dot plot shows all viable cells.
 CD38 is an activation marker.
-It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes, and at a variably low level on activated mature lymphocytes.
+It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes (green), and at a variably low level on activated mature lymphocytes (red).
 CD34 positive hematopoietic stem cells express CD38 at variably low to absent level.
-Progenitors (purple) express bright CD38.
+The expanded progenitors (purple) express CD38.